Introduction to the world of hot wallets.

 Hot wallets in various forms exist each for different use cases:.

-- Mobile payment apps which you download to your phone for easy pay and convenience.
+- Mobile payment apps, which you download to your phone for easy pay and convenience.

 - Desktop clients Software which is installed on your computer and gives you more control.

-- Wallet extensions for your browser which include MetaMask for Web3 and DeFi.
+- Wallet extensions for your browser, which include MetaMask for Web3 and DeFi.

-- Online wallets Accessed through browsers, also tend to be custodial and exchange linked.
+- Online wallets accessed through browsers also tend to be custodial and exchange-linked.

-- Each set has it’s own degree of convenience and security.
+- Each set has its own degree of convenience and security.

 - Best crypto wallets for daily transactions.